lottojs/documentation/docs/guides/examples.md

 ## Github Examples

-Actually on our [`Github`](https://github.com/lottojs/lotto) we have one sample explaining our main funcionalities but as soon as possible we will add more.
+Actually on our [`Github`](https://github.com/lottojs/lotto) we have one sample explaining our main functionalities but as soon as possible we will add more.

 - [Samples](https://github.com/lottojs/lotto/tree/main/sample)